 With Kajabi, you get access to all the elements successful websites use, including options to add:

-You can also add a pop-up form on your site so when visitors land on your homepage, you can start capturing their emails.
+add a pop-up form on your site so when visitors land on your homepage, you can start capturing their emails.

 The best part is that it’s all easily customizable with any Kajabi plan.
 The user-friendly editor makes it easy to implement changes on the fly and move elements around.